ashamsu/itunes-mux-ssh-win-client/Custom Bundles for RedSn0w/README.md

 > When the apple appeared, press "Power" + "Home Button" till the apple disappears and 4 secs more

 > The process of JailBreaking will start

+8) Select your custom bundles: OpenSSL and OpenSSH

+9) Press "Next"

+10) ???????

+11) PROFIT!!!